weiss-leona/agentic_security/Readme.md

 ## Dynamic datasets with mutations

-One of the current examples uses sampling for the existing preloaded prompt data and applying mutations yielding a new dataset
+One of the current examples uses sampling for the existing preloaded prompt data and applying mutations yielding a new dataset:

 ```python
 class Stenography: